A peek into the mirror will tell you that you have become rounder and there is a certain softness about your appearance.

-- Your baby's senses of taste, touch, sight and hearing are maturing so that by birth your baby will be able to respond to feeding stimulus
+- Your baby's senses of taste, touch, sight, and hearing are maturing so, by birth your baby will be able to respond to feeding stimulus.

-Growing bones, fat, muscles are responsible for the baby's weight gain.
+Growing bones, fat and muscles are responsible for the baby's weight gain.

 Hints of the week